 Similarly, Gran Turismo 7 will also launch for PS5 at an unannounced date.
 On a studio tour, the game’s developer, Polyphony Digital, told Finder.com that new cars take so long to develop because they are “building for future versions of the console rather than the one we see today.”

 It has also been reported that the majority of Sony’s own internal development teams have shifted their focus to the PlayStation 5.
 Industry analyst Daniel Ahmad said that “most” of Sony’s teams were now on the unannounced system, and that it was possible that certain games developed for PlayStation 4 could also see a release on PlayStation 5.
 Because the system will be backward compatible, Sony could also simply market the PlayStation 4 releases alongside the PlayStation 5, and it recommitted to The Last of Us: Part II, Ghost of Tsushima, and Death Stranding releasing on PS4 during its May 2019 investors briefing.

 During the same briefing, the technical demonstration to show off the new console’s capabilities used Spider-Man as an example.
-Though it was showing an identical game comparison between the new console and the PS4 Pro in order to highlight the newer system’s faster loading sequences, it’s possible the game could be getting an enhanced version.
+Though it was showing an identical game comparison between the new console and the PS4 Pro to highlight the newer system’s faster loading sequences, it’s possible the game could be getting an enhanced version.